GuideToIceland/hhvm-linters/Readme.md

-# Linter for use in haclkang projects
+# Linter for use in Hacklang projects

 ## Setup